LLM-based In-situ Thought Exchanges for Critical Paper Reading: Discussion

 \subsection{Limitations and perspective for future work}

 While our studies provide valuable insights into how interacting with a single and multi-agent interface benefits critical reading, there are also limitations.

 First, we only simulated agents representing different research domains with LLM to generate a diverse set of thoughts.
 Simulated AI agents are not necessarily fully equivalent to human experts in terms of knowledge and thinking capacity.
 In addition, the responses generated by these AI agents may overlap because the controls by LLM prompts are not strict.
-Future work should investigate a more algorithmic approach to generate a set of different thoughts.
+Relatedly, our AI agent design remains limited in that agents operate largely in parallel and independently, rather than engaging in an interactive scholarly dialogue.
+Future work should investigate more algorithmic and interaction-driven designs to generate diverse thoughts and allow agents to respond to and build on one another.
+Moreover, the agent mediated conditions differed not only in agent count but also in domain assignment, the \textsc{multi condition} used dynamically selected disciplines, whereas the \textsc{single condition} relied on a fixed domain outside participants’ expertise, which introduces a potential confound.
+Future work could address this by ensuring that participants across different conditions encounter domains matched in familiarity, difficulty, and number, in order to better understand how variations in agent expertise contribute to participants’ critical thinking outcomes.

 Second, the present user study focused on a relatively small and specific sample of participants.
 Future studies could include a larger and more diverse participant pool to examine whether the patterns we observed hold across different levels of expertise or reading strategies.
+It is also worth exploring the long-term development of critical thinking skills following the study, without interface support, to better capture reading and critique behaviors without explicit scaffolding.

+Third, LLM-based agents may generate hallucinated statements or adopt incorrect disciplinary framings.
+To mitigate this risk, we designed a reference feature for each agent-generated statement to encourage readers to verify claims against the source paper.
+However, it is inevitable that hallucinations cannot be fully prevented in LLMs.
+Rather than trying to eliminate hallucinations entirely, future work could explore interaction designs that help users rely on AI outputs more appropriately and think more critically about agent responses.

 Moreover, it would be valuable and interesting for future work to investigate the reasons behind participants’ interaction strategies through interviews.
 For example, such studies could explore why participants in \conditionM rarely utilized annotations, which may reveal interesting insights about how multi-agent feedback is processed and integrated.